NIFK18003U Thematic Course: Interdisciplinary Land Use and Natural Resource Management

-- Describe and show overview of key field data collection methods (both natural and social science methods)
+- Describe key field data collection methods (both natural and social science methods)

 - Describe central concepts and terms within development and natural resource management

-- Integrate own disciplinary knowledge, skills and competences into interdisciplinary groups tasked with complex, interdisciplinary problems
+- Integrate own disciplinary knowledge, skills and competences into interdisciplinary groups tasked with complex, interdisciplinary natural resource problems

-- Select relevant methods and construct a research plan for investigating a real-life natural resource “problem” (natural resource management issue)
+- construct a research plan for investigating a real-life natural resource “problem” (natural resource management issue)